The Group as a whole:

 - Defector from Decadence: He refused to have anything to do with his father's campaign to destroy Disney, and actively works to undermine his brother's efforts to infiltrate the parks.

-- Spoiler Character: Any of his appearances after the brief scene in Disney at Dawn reveal significant elements of the plot.
+- Walking Spoiler: Any of his appearances after the brief scene in Disney at Dawn reveal significant elements of the plot.